alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-muslim-entering-kafirs-place-of-worship.md

 lang: en
 locale: en
 note: true
-excerpt: "A Muslim is not allowed to enter the places of worship of disbelievers as this leads to increasing their number."
+summary: "A Muslim is not allowed to enter the places of worship of disbelievers as this leads to increasing their number."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz